Maritime Studies – Foundation Cadetship

 • Entry is subject to attending a course information session or informal interview

-• Successful completion of relevant Level 1 programme with a merit grade or above in addition to a successful decision from progression board meeting
+• Successful completion of relevant Level 2 programme (including skills) and decision from progression board meeting

-• GCSE English Language/First Language Welsh at grade D or above
+• GCSE English Language/First Language Welsh at grade C or above

 • GCSE Mathematics/Numeracy at grade C or above